How NPI, Tax ID, and Taxonomy Codes Impact Insurance Claims

 On a UB-04, you can find the taxonomy code in the billing provider section.

 Because many insurers set reimbursement rates and coverage eligibility by specialty, a wrong or missing taxonomy code can reduce payment or trigger a denial.
-People often ask what is a taxonomy code or what is provider taxonomy.
+People often ask what is a taxonomy code or what provider taxonomy is.
 Simply put: it’s your specialty badge.
 Confusion arises with phrases like taxonomy vs tax ID, taxonomy code vs tax ID, and is taxonomy code same as tax ID.

 The Fastest Way Claims Fail: Mismatched Identifiers